dotnet/csharpstandard/standard/classes.md

 A `get` accessor corresponds to a parameterless method with a return value of the property type.
 Except as the target of an assignment, when a property is referenced in an expression, the `get` accessor of the property is invoked to compute the value of the property ([§12.2.2](expressions.md#1222-values-of-expressions)).
 The body of a `get` accessor shall conform to the rules for value-returning methods described in [§15.6.11](classes.md#15611-method-body).
 In particular, all `return` statements in the body of a `get` accessor shall specify an expression that is implicitly convertible to the property type.
 Furthermore, the endpoint of a `get` accessor shall not be reachable.

 A `set` accessor corresponds to a method with a single value parameter of the property type and a `void` return type.
-The implicit parameter of a `set` accessor is always named value.
+The implicit parameter of a `set` accessor is always named `value`.
 When a property is referenced as the target of an assignment ([§12.18](expressions.md#1218-assignment-operators)), or as the operand of `++` or `–-` ([§12.7.10](expressions.md#12710-postfix-increment-and-decrement-operators), [§12.8.6](expressions.md#1286-prefix-increment-and-decrement-operators)), the `set` accessor is invoked with an argument that provides the new value ([§12.18.2](expressions.md#12182-simple-assignment)).
 The body of a `set` accessor shall conform to the rules for `void` methods described in [§15.6.11](classes.md#15611-method-body).
 In particular, return statements in the `set` accessor body are not permitted to specify an expression.
 Since a `set` accessor implicitly has a parameter named `value`, it is a compile-time error for a local variable or constant declaration in a `set` accessor to have that name.

 Based on the presence or absence of the `get` and `set` accessors, a property is classified as follows: